phreeza/manuscript_axon_potentials/doc/manuscript.md

 We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP.
 Both appear to be related to anatomy, though each in a different way.
 Together, these relationships suggest that the particular branching and terminating structure of the axon bundle gives rise to the dipolar field potential.
 Because dipolar fields are associated with a longer spatial reach than the quadrupolar fields typically associated with axonal spikes, we decided to investigate the effect that axon structure has on the spatial reach of the frequency components ([@fig:distscaling]).
-To do this we performed a further simulation of an axon bundle, this time omitting the bifurcations, and letting the fibers terminate directly.
-In axial direction, the low-frequency component has a further reach than the high frequency component in the bifurcating case ([@fig:distscaling]A), but not in the non-bifurcating case ([@fig:distscaling]C).
-In the radial direction, the situation is different: the bifurcating ([@fig:distscaling]B) and non-bifurcating ([@fig:distscaling]D) case both show a faster decay of the high-frequency component than of the low-frequency component.
-To assure that the effect was due to the bifurcations themselves and not due to the fanned out structure of the bifurcating bundle seen in [@fig:distscaling]A and [@fig:distscaling]D, we here changed the layout of both bundles to have constant widths.
+To do this we performed a further simulation of an axon bundle.
+In this case we simulated two versions of the axon bundle, one containing a projection zone with bifurcations, and one without bifurcations, in which a fixed number of fibers arrives and then terminates.
+To avoid confounding effects in the spatial reach of the potentials, we omitted the radial fanning out of the bundle in the projection zone used in the simulation of [@fig:bigtree].

+The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
+We therefor expect the field potential to decay quadratically in this direction, which we call the axial direction.
+To test this, we plotted the amplitude of the low-frequency component for low frequencies in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the y-axis offset corresponds to the amplitude of the component.
+We observe that both cases show quadratic scaling with distance for distances larger than 1mm, and that the amplitude of the low-frequency component remains larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).
+Next we examined the high-frequency component ([@fig:distscaling]B).
+Here the asymptotic scaling is also quadratic.
+The difference between the amplitudes is however much smaller than in the low-frequency case.
+This is despite the fact that the difference in amplitudes is the same for short distances, due to the difference in the number of fibers between the cases.
+From this we were able to conclude that the projection zone contributes mainly to the low-frequency dipole moment of the EFP.

+Next we studied the scaling behaviour in the radial direction, perpendicular to the axial direction.
+Since the dipole component becomes zero in the direction perpendicular to the dipole axis, we expected quadrupolar or higher-order scaling behaviour in this case.
+In [@fig:distscaling]C we can see that this is indeed the case for the low-frequency component.
+The potentials scale as
+$r^{-3}$, and the amplitude is roughly unchanged.
+The high-frequency component also decayed cubically in the radial direction ([@fig:distscaling]D), and the difference in amplitude was slightly diminished.

+To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour for each frequency individually and determined the amplitude of the dipole moment by fitting a straight line with slope -2 to the double logarithmic scaling.
+The y-intecept of this straight line then gave us the dipole moments.
+These dipole moments are shown in [@fig:distscaling]E. We can see that the dipole moment in the bifurcating case (solid line) exceeds the non-bifurcating case (dashed line) for low frequencies.
+The dipole moment of the bifurcating case has a maximum at around 1 kHz, while in the non-bifurcating case it decays monotonically.
+For higher frequencies, the moments become roughly equal.
+Next we performed the same analysis for the quadrupole moments ([@fig:distscaling]F).
+Here the moments are similar for very low frequencies, then diverge at intermediate frequencies, before aproaching each other again for high frequencies.
+The quadrupole moment of the bifurcating case has a maximum at around 2kHz.

+In [@fig:distscaling]G we compare the relative impact of the projection zone on dipole (red line) and quadrupole moments (black line), by plotting their ratios of across frequencies.
+Here we can see that for low frequencies, the ratio for the quadrupole moment approaches 1, meaning that there is no additional contribution from the projection zone.
+The dipole moment approaches a factor of 10, meaning that the projection zone contributes.
+In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar contribution lying at lower frequencies than the quadrupolar component.
+For very high frequencies, both contributions return to 1.
+Both components exceed the ratio of 10, which is the maximal increase in the number of fibers in the bifurcating case compared to the non-bifurcating case.

+Together, these observations show us that the projection makes a strong contribution to the far-reaching dipole field potential of the axon bundle.
+At higher frequencies, the more local quadrupolar potential is also affected.

-![Low-frequency component of the axon bundle EFP exceeds high-frequency component in reach, modulated by axon structure.
-Sublots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) frequency components for the bifurcating (solid lines) and non-bifurcating (dashed lines) on a doubly-logarithmic scale. **A** shows the scaling behaviour in the axial direction for the low-frequency component. **B** shows the behaviour of the high-frequency components in the same direction. **C** and **D** show the scaling behaviour of low- and high-frequency components in the radial direction.
-The next panels show the dipole moment (**F**) and quadrupole moment (**G**) of the bifurcating and non-bifurcating bundles as a function of frequency.
-Finally, **G** shows the ratio of the dipole moment (red line) and quadrupole moment (black line) between bifurcating and nonbifurcating case.
+![The low-frequency component of the axon bundle EFP exceeds the high-frequency component in reach, in a manner depending on axon structure.
+Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) frequency components for the bifurcating (solid lines) and non-bifurcating (dashed lines) on a doubly-logarithmic scale.
+All distances are calculated from the center of the projection zone. (**A**) Scaling behaviour in the axial direction for the low-frequency component.
-](../figs/fig_3.pdf){#fig:distscaling}
+(**B** ) Behaviour of the high-frequency components in the axial direction.
+(**C**) and (**D**) Scaling behaviour of low- and high-frequency components in the radial direction.
+The next panels show the (**E**) dipole moment and (**F**) quadrupole moment of the bifurcating and non-bifurcating bundles as a function of frequency. (**G**) Ratio of the dipole moment (red line) and quadrupole moment (black line) between bifurcating and nonbifurcating case.
+](../figs/fig_3.pdf){#fig:distscaling height=115%}

 *The barn owl neurophonic as an example that shows these properties.* In order to test our model of the extracellular field of axon bundles, we compared it to